chir263/center-cms/docs/developer-doc.md

 ### Other Modules

-The Virtual Labs CMS project also includes additional modules such as `/js/script.js` for general-purpose JavaScript code used throughout the application, and `/images/` for various image files used within the CMS.
+- `/docs/`: This directory contains Markdown files representing the user and developer documentation for Virtual Labs CMS.
+It provides detailed instructions on deploying, configuring, and using the CMS.

+- `/images/`: This directory holds various images used within the Virtual Labs CMS application, such as logos, icons, and visual assets.

+- `/js/script.js`: The `script.js` file contains general-purpose JavaScript code used in functionality and interactions for Home/Landing page.

+These modules collectively contribute to the functionality, styling, and user experience of Virtual Labs CMS.
+The organization of code into separate modules promotes modularity, reusability, and maintainability.

 ## Coding Conventions